 Everyone has the right to live and work in an environment free from harassment, bullying, discrimination and hate crime.

-If you have experienced harassment, discrimination, bullying or other unacceptable behaviour as part of your role or service experience with Devon County Council (including a service it commissions) you can tell us about your experience.
-You can do this anonymously if you wish or request further support (someone will get back to you):
+If you have experienced harassment, discrimination, bullying or other unacceptable behaviour in connection with your role or service experience with Devon County Council (including a service we commission) you can tell us about your experience.
+You can do this anonymously if you wish or request further support (someone will get back to you).

-(Devon Schools: Please use a seperate process to report an incident in a School).
+For incidents relating to Devon Schools, please use a seperate process to report an incident in a School.

 If you are unable to access the online form above or prefer to use email, you can contact the Equality, Diversity and Inclusion (EDI) Team.